 The ACMLA Bulletin welcomes technical papers, research articles and news items that are cartographic and GIS related.
 Research in the Bulletin will be of interest to librarians, scholars and students from across all academic disciplines.
 The journal embraces a wide range of methodologies and perspectives, values collaborative and cross-disciplinary work, community partnership, and creative approaches to scholarship.

-The Bulletin is published three times a year, in March, July, and November.
+The Bulletin is published two times a year, in January and July.
 A call for papers is typically sent out 6-8 weeks prior to publication date.

 This website is used for the review process of the JIRR.
 For more information visit jirr.ca.

 Journal of Computational Vision and Imaging Systems provides a forum for the dissemination of research results and technical advances in the field of computer vision, imaging, and artificial intelligence in various academic and industrial interests.
 The goal of the journal is to bring together both academia and industry to share their joint expertise to promote the advancement and application of computer vision, imaging technologies, and artificial intelligence.
 Journal of Computational Vision and Imaging Systems is published on demand and is the official journal of the KWVIS Society.

 Topics covered by the journal include, but are not limited to: